 Chicken Noodle Soup is the very definition of comfort food.
-With silky noodles and a rich broth, this soup will quickly become a new family favorite.
+This Paleo Chicken Noodle Soup is Gluten-Free and is loaded with silky noodles, lots of fresh vegetables, and a rich broth.
+It is nutritionally dense and will quickly become a new family favorite.

-• cubed or shredded chicken breast: this is a good opportunity to use up some leftover chicken or make some fresh in your Instant Pot while you cook your soup.
-If you don't have an Instant Pot, bake 2 - 3 chicken breasts in the oven.
-Drizzle some olive oil over your chicken and add a little salt, pepper, and parsley then bake for 25 minutes at 375°F.
+- Cubed or Shredded Chicken Breast – This is a good opportunity to use up some leftover chicken or make some fresh in your Instant Pot while you cook your soup.
+If you don’t have an Instant Pot, bake 2 – 3 chicken breasts in the oven.
+Drizzle some olive oil over your chicken and add a little salt, pepper, and parsley, then bake for 25 minutes at 375°F. (You can also tear up a cooked whole chicken for this recipe – there are so many options!)

-• your choice of pasta - I like to use my homemade paleo noodles - you can also use zucchini noodles, sweet potatoes, or your favorite gluten-free pasta or rice if you are not following a Paleo diet.
+- Your choice of Paleo Pasta – I like to use my homemade paleo noodles.
+You can also use zucchini noodles, sweet potato noodles, or your favorite gluten-free pasta or rice noodles if you are not following a Paleo diet.
+(You can also use cauliflower rice or rice to make Paleo Chicken & Rice Soup.)

-• optionally, you can serve this topped with grated parmesan cheese (not Paleo though)
+- Optionally, you can serve this topped with grated parmesan cheese, though not Paleo – if you can tolerate cheese.

 🍽 Equipment Needed